 Once my friend calmed down and we talked through a few of her problems, she agreed that her husband didn’t actually hate her.
-If you think your husband doesn’t love you anymore, the chances are good that you’re wrong.
-Unless the marriage is totally dead, he still loves you in some capacity.
+If you think your husband doesn’t love you anymore, you might be misreading the situation.
+Unless the marriage is totally dead, he likely still loves you in some capacity.

 First, he is probably like most men.
 In general, guys don’t articulate and express feelings well like women.
 I’m not just talking about his love, but also his frustrations, pain, and everything else.
-His inability to deal with struggles and issues can lead to a bottling up of feelings that can come out in annoyance, anger, and even depression.
+His inability to deal with struggles and issues openly can lead to a bottling up of feelings that can come out in annoyance, anger, and even depression.
 These can even come across as hateful.

 Second, the relationship might not be going well.
 If you’re having problems, he might be pulling away, using the silent treatment, or acting in a way that makes you think he hates you.
 But, it could just be frustration due to the problems you and your spouse are having.

 Finally, he might hate himself or his life and you’re just collateral damage.
 Look at his life.
 Has he been more stressed?
 Does he hate his job?
 Have you struggled financially?
 It’s possible he is stressed and sad, but lashes out at you even though he loves you.